-On top of all this, sales manager and rep accountability must be taken into consideration.
+On top of all this, the sales manager and rep accountability must be taken into consideration.
 Poor sales rep performance needs to be differentiated to determine if the problem is the marketing strategy, the economy or simply the sales rep’s lack of action (or improper action!).
 Some of the best sales reps I’ve seen have mastered the art of “cherry picking”.
 They are masters at quickly weeding out the riff-raff and only work with the super-hot, ready-to-close leads.
 Effective…but what about the countless leads that are assigned to them, but NEVER followed-up on?
 Work to establish a culture of accountability in your work environment and that will ensure a healthy sales funnel and strong conversion rates.

-I continue to be shocked at the percentage of both small and medium businesses that have never taken the time to map out their sales process, don’t use a tracking system, and let sales managers and reps run wild.
+I continue to be shocked at the percentage of both small and medium businesses (see business automation) that have never taken the time to map out their sales process, don’t use a tracking system, and let sales managers and reps run wild.
 If you’re in the same boat, don’t feel bad – most businesses don’t have the time or don’t know where to start and this is why Infusionsoft Consulting is here to help.

 Once you gain a lead, what process do you use to follow up on it?